How Much Does Invisalign Cost?

 While most orthodontic offices do not discount their overall fee just because, they usually have some other programs to help offset the cost of treatment.
-Many offer a discount to the following groups: military, police, fire department, teachers and school administrators.
 They also give a sibling discount for multiple family members who have treatment at the same office.
 Most will also provide a discount if the treatment fee is paid-in-full.

 Some offices also run promotions for special occasions – Mother’s Day, Father’s Day, etc. You can always call and ask if the office is having something like this.
 One other tip is to check out charity auctions in your city.
 A lot of orthodontists donate gift card towards treatment, that you can purchase at one of these auctions.

 The monthly cost for treatment depends on three things: the overall fee, the down-payment, and the length of treatment.
 In our practice, we usually set up payment plans so that patients will pay a down-payment, then spread the remainder of the fee out equally over the treatment time.
 So if the patient has a 12-month treatment plan, they will make a down-payment when they start treatment and pay the rest off over the next 12 months.
 Our office is extremely flexible with helping patients decide what financial arrangements are best for them.
 And by the way… Interest-Free Financing.
 Yup!
 That’s right.
 Orthodontic offices have been offering this service to their patients for decades.

 To see what this looks like with real numbers, let’s use the following scenario: The overall treatment fee for 12 months is $5600.
 If you put down $1200, and split the remaining cost over 18 months (most offices will extend payments 6 months past treatment time), then the monthly cost would be $245.